obiba/agate-doc/admin/configuration.rst

 Agate uses `reCAPTCHA service <https://developers.google.com/recaptcha>`_ to protect the sign-up page from spam and abuse.
 See `reCAPTCHA Guide <https://developers.google.com/recaptcha/intro>`_ to create a key pair.
 Note that only reCAPTCHA version 2 is supported.

+Unset these properties to disable reCAPTCHA.

 =========================== ===========================
 Property                    Description
 =========================== ===========================
 ``recaptcha.verifyUrl``     External service that verifies the reCAPTCHA key pair.
 Default is ``https://www.google.com/recaptcha/api/siteverify``.
+No verification is done if this key is not set.
 ``recaptcha.secret``        reCAPTCHA secret key, used to authorize the communication between Agate and the reCAPTCHA server.
+No verification is done if this key is not set.
 ``client.reCaptchaKey``     reCAPTCHA site key, used to invoke reCAPTCHA service on the application's site.
+No widget is displayed if this key is not set.
 =========================== ===========================

 Cross Site Resource Forgery (CSRF)